DiamondCoder02/Lulu_Femboy/README.md

 ![Lulu Banner, made by NyanekoNNK](https://user-images.githubusercontent.com/53056204/227460767-b133569e-82b8-46cf-b761-8a6c8b83ea7b.png)

+## REMAKE PUG TO HTML, FUCK PUGS

+Also rewrite everything to my own liking, not following a tutorial

 ## A bit of explanation

 Hi and welcome to the bots development page.
 Currently I work alone while doing university, so development is slow.
 Hope you enjoy the bot and have fun with it.